 Also offered at the graduate level, with different requirements, as CHEM 5207, CHEM 5208, for which additional credit is precluded.
-Lectures three hours a week.

 Advanced Topics in Organic Chemistry I

 Topics include 2-dimensional 1H and 13CNMR spectroscopy and structure determination of complex organic molecules.